Lester Collins (landscape architect)

 Lester Albertson Collins (1914–1993) was an American landscape architect.
 He studied landscape architecture at Harvard, including studies of gardens in East Asia in 1940.
 After World War II, he began to teach as a professor at Harvard.
 Collins traveled to Japan in 1953 to work for a year on the translation of an ancient Japanese book.
 In 1954 he settled in Washington, D.C., and worked for the firm Simonds & Simonds in Pittsburgh.
 He worked on town plans, campus plans, and public gardens such as the Hirshhorn Sculpture Garden.
 Over 55 years, he developed and directed the Innisfree Garden in Millbrook, New York.

 Early life and education

 Collins was born and grew up in New Jersey, the son of Lester Collins and Anna Mary Albertson.
 He majored in English at Princeton University, but transferred to Harvard where he majored in architecture, graduating in 1938.
 He then studied landscape architecture at Harvard, traveling in 1940 to East Asia with John Ormsbee Simonds, a fellow student.
 He finished a master's degree in 1942.
 During World War II, in 1942, he joined the American Field Service, placed in North Africa, and then served in the British Eighth Army.
 He married Petronella Le Roux of South Africa in 1947.
-She continued his work until her own death in 2012.
+She continued his work until she died in 2012.